SNCF Connect: Rail Europe Continentale

 This wholly owned subsidiary of the French Railways is responsible for the marketing and distribution of French domestic and international rail products in continental Europe.
 Rail Europe Continentale has its headquarters in Brussels and offices in Cologne, Milan, Geneva and Madrid.

 Criticisms

 Outages

-The website saw several outages in its history, which were criticized by French medias.
+The website has seen several outages in its history, which were criticized in French media in 2009.

 Anti-competitive behavior

 On 5 February 2009, SNCF was fined € 5 million by the French Conseil de la concurrence for "giving a preferential treatment to its subsidiary voyages-sncf.com, created with the American online travel agency Expedia".
 SNCF did not appeal the decision, but Expedia did.

+Gender on tickets

+In 2021, SNCF Connect was sued by Mousse and Stop Homophobie and 64 passengers for not having gender-neutral options when booking tickets, only monsieur and madame.
+SNCF defended the limited options, saying "French society [was] not yet ready for such a change," and that mandating a third option was attacking "French universalism."
+The case reached the French State Council in the summer of 2023.
+The case was then seen by the EU's Court of Justice in November 2023.
+In 2025, SNCF lost the case, with the EU ruling that having only two options was not "objectively indispensable" to getting on a train.